Managing Clients

 Managing Your Clients’ Expectations

-Written by Sam Wilson - October 25, 2021
+Written by Charles Nelson - October 25, 2021

 Listening to, clearly identifying, then meeting client expectations, can be a gruelling task.
 There is a fine line between going above and beyond to please your clients, and getting taken advantage of.
 However, effectively managing your clients’ expectations is the key to maintaining a healthy relationship and ensuring there are no surprises in the deliverables.
 Whether you’re solo, a large firm, or a small team, here are a few characteristics that allow one to successfully manage their client’s expectations.